Gavru4/Gavru4/README.md

 ### Hi there 👋
 - 🇺🇦 Hi, I’m Roman
-- 👀 I’m interested in getting a Frontend Developer job
 - 🔥 I’m capable and hardworking
 - 📫 How to reach me out gavru4r@gmail.com